qt/qtbase/cmake/README.md

 # Status

-Initial port is on-going.
-Some modules of QtBase are ported, incl. some of the platform modules.
+Port is still on-going.
+Most of qtbase and qtsvg is ported.
+Other repositories are ported, but not under CI control yet.
-Many libraries, tests and examples are still missing.
+Some libraries, tests and examples are still missing.

-Basic functionality is there (moc, uic, etc.), but documentation, translations, etc. are missing.

-NOTE: YOU NEED CMAKE 3.15 or later.
+Note:
+You need CMake 3.15.0 or later for most platforms.
+You need CMake 3.16.0 to build Qt for iOS.
+You need CMake 3.17.0 to build Qt for iOS with the simulator_and_device feature.
+You need CMake 3.17.0 + Ninja to build Qt in debug_and_release mode on Windows / Linux.
+You need CMake 3.18.0 + Ninja to build Qt on macOS in debug_and_release mode when using frameworks.

 # Intro